brophdawg11/remix-validity-state/README.md

 `remix-validity-state` is a small [React](https://reactjs.org/) form validation library that aims to embrace HTML input validation and play nicely with [Remix](https://remix.run) primitives.

+> **Warning**
+>
-> ⚠️ **Note: This library is in very much in an alpha stage.
-Feedback is welcome, however production usage is strongly discouraged.**
+> This library is in very much in an alpha stage.
+Feedback is welcome, however production usage is strongly discouraged.

 - [Remix Validity State](#remix-validity-state)
   - [Design Goals](#design-goals)